-An IPv6 address must be configured on an interface for the interface to forward IPv6 traffic.
+An IPv6 address must be configured on an interface before the interface can forward IPv6 traffic.
 Configuring a site-local or global IPv6 address on an interface automatically configures a link-local address and activates IPv6 for that interface.
 Additionally, the configured interface automatically joins the following required multicast groups for that link:

-- Solicited-node multicast group FF02:0:0:0:0:1:FF00::/104 for each unicast and anycast address assigned to the interface - All-nodes link-local multicast group FF02::1 - All-routers link-local multicast group FF02::2
+Solicited-node multicast group FF02:0:0:0:1:FF00::/104 for each unicast and anycast address assigned to the interface